Logo

 Warnings are more urgent than watches and are typically issued when there is a high likelihood of significant damage or injury.
 Warnings are usually issued for a smaller area, often just a single county or city.
 They are meant to alert people to take immediate action to protect themselves and their property.

 If you receive a severe weather warning, you should take immediate action to seek shelter and protect yourself and your group from impending danger.
+Don't wait!

 It's important to note that severe weather watches and warnings are not perfect predictors of storms, and conditions can change quickly.
 Therefore, it's always a good idea to stay informed about weather updates and plan how to respond to severe weather, regardless of whether a watch or warning has been issued.